 We can choose to wake up and tell ourselves that today is going to be a great day or not.

 We always have the power to choose more helpful, more positive thoughts.
 We have the power to turn our attention wherever we like.

 Unfortunately, we often forget this and give our power away.
 We let other people or situations control our happiness.
-We let our chimp brain take control when things don’t go our way.
-We sulk, get upset, throw our toys out of our pram, stomp about, huff and puff, swear, have a pity party, go into a bubble or whatever is your chimp’s way of behaving when things don’t go your way.
+We allow our chimp brain take control when things don’t go our way.
+We sulk, get upset, throw our toys out of our pram, stomp about, huff and puff, swear, have a pity party, go into a bubble, or whatever is your chimp’s way of behaving when things don’t go your way.
 What a complete and utter waste of time and energy.
 It rarely, if ever, does any good.

 Quite often we cannot control the things that are happening around us, but we CAN control the attitude with which we choose to react.
-A situation or person cannot “make” us feel annoyed, upset, stressed or fed up.
+A situation or person can't “make” us feel annoyed, upset, stressed or fed up.
 True – people can do things or say things to us that could evoke these emotions, but we still choose to allow the emotion to happen.
 We are in control of ourselves, nobody else.

-When something bad happens to us, it doesn’t have to ruin our day or our lives.
+When something bad happens to us, it doesn’t have to ruin our day or our life.
 We can choose a different reaction.
 We can learn to pick ourselves up, dust ourselves off and go at it again.

 Allowing yourself to worry is a habit.
-It’s just a skill you have developed like cleaning your teeth but with none of the benefits.
+It’s just a skill you have developed – like cleaning your teeth, but with none of the benefits.